JAORMX/deet.blog/content/posts/deets-first-day.md

   ***

   We arrived in the morning to the pick-up spot and we waited for the dogs to arrive.
 Due to the excitement, the appetite wasn't the best in the morning but we tried to have some snacks while waiting.
+The car was on time, which is incredible considering the time and the length they traveled with almost 40 dogs.

 ![Having a breakfast at the pickup spot while waiting for Deet to arrive](https://app.forestry.io/sites/pqtrwwknkydruw/body-media//images/deets-first-day/mirkka-ozz-waiting.jpg "Breakfast")